Statusnone420/PR-Dashboard/PLAN.md

 ## Implementation Checklist

 - [ ] Inspect current `src/matchScore.js` and tests.
+- [ ] Inspect whether Phase 1 should be split only if the projected diff becomes too broad.
+If it does, stop and ask the user before coding.
 - [ ] Add tests for the new return shape while preserving old fields.
 - [ ] Add confidence helper tests:
   - repo metadata unavailable gives lower confidence.
   - short issue body gives lower confidence.
   - well-described hydrated issue gives high confidence.
+  - low confidence caps score at `88`.
+  - medium confidence caps score at `94`.
+  - high confidence uses no confidence cap but still uses fake-perfect gates.
 - [ ] Add mini-score tests for all seven mini-scores.
 - [ ] Add personal profile tests:
   - no profile returns `Unknown`, adjustment `0`.